conreality/ddk.conreality.org/arch.rst

 It is the responsibility of the driver process to set up signal handlers and correctly handle signals delivered by the kernel.
-The following signal-handling behaviors are normative for drive processes:
+The following signal-handling behaviors are normative for driver processes:

 * ``SIGHUP``: reload configuration.